Send the link below via email or IMCopy

 Here link is a video tutorial http://goo.gl/wwScmP

-Poll Everywhere/Socrative are online polling/quiz applications.
-Your audience can vote by text, twitter or online.
+Socrative/Kahoot are online quiz applications.
+Your audience can easily join via an app or through web browser.
 They can use mobile phone, computers, or tablets.

 warmer - a quick quiz for students as they enter the classroom